sksareen/calmdown/README.md

 2. Follow the on-screen breathing instructions
 3. Maintain focus on the center of the screen to earn points
 4. Complete 3 cycles to finish the exercise
+5. View your progress and streaks on the dashboard

 ## Technical Notes

 - Built with vanilla JavaScript, HTML, and CSS
 - Uses WebGazer.js for eye-tracking functionality
-- Stores dark mode preference in local storage
+- Stores dark mode preference and user progress in local storage

 ## Development